michelcrypt4d4mus/yaralyzer/README.md

 But... that's also all it does.
 Everything else is up to the user.
 YARA's just a match enginer.
 I found myself a bit frustrated trying to use YARA to look at all the matches of a few critical patterns:

 1. Bytes between escaped quotes (`\".+\"` and `\'.+\'`)
 1. Bytes between front slashes (`/.+/`).
-Fron slashes demarcate a regular expression in many implementations and I was trying to see if any of the bytes matching this pattern were _actually_ regexes.
+Front slashes demarcate a regular expression in many implementations and I was trying to see if any of the bytes matching this pattern were _actually_ regexes.

 YARA just tells you the byte position and the matched string but it can't tell you whether those bytes are UTF-8, UTF-16, Latin-1, etc. etc. (or none of the above).
-I also found myself wanting to understand what was going in the _region_ of the matches and not just _in_ the matches.
+I also found myself wanting to understand what was going _in the region_ of the matches and not just _in_ the matches.
 In other words I wanted to scope the bytes immediately before and after whatever got matched.

-Enter The Yaralyzer, which lets you quickly scan the regions around matches while also showing you what those regions would look like if they were interepreted as various character encoding.
+Enter The Yaralyzer, which lets you quickly scan the regions around matches while also showing you what those regions would look like if they were forced into various character encodings.

 # Installation
 Install it with [`pipx`](https://pypa.github.io/pipx/) or `pip3`. `pipx` is a marginally better solution as it guarantees any packages installed with it will be isolated from the rest of your local python environment.
 Of course if you don't really have a local python environment this is a moot point and you can feel free to install with `pip`/`pip3`.